Agnes Nixon Papers

 Conditions Governing Use

 All copyrights and intellectual property rights in the materials shall, as between the parties, be retained by Agnes Nixon and the designee, if any ("the Designee") whose name and address shall be supplied in writing to Northwestern by Agnes Nixon for the period of any copyright.
 Except as otherwise expressly set forth herein, Northwestern may not modify, adapt, translate, create derivatives from, distribute or transmit the materials or permit others to do so, without Agnes Nixon's (if living) or her designee's express written permission.
+Agnes Nixon transferred the materials to Northwestern to be managed and/or curated by the University Archives.
+Northwestern may use, copy, or publicly display the materials (and allow others to use or copy the materials) for noncommercial purposes including research, educational, personal use, or preservation.

 The Agnes Nixon Papers document the 60-year career of radio and television writer, soap-opera innovator, and Northwestern University alumna Agnes Nixon.
 The papers, spanning the eyars 1941-2013, document Nixon's 60-year career as an innovator in the soap genre (notably All my children, One Life to Live and Loving).
 The papers include biographical materials, correspondence, press clippings and advertisements, awards, photographs, written work, artifacts, and audiovisual materials.